olkb/orders/README.md

 Queue positions may increase as RMAs usually get placed at the front of the line.

 We have recently run into an inventory issue regarding the Planck rev6.1 PCB that unfortunately wasn't caught in time.
 The affected orders have the note "contains a backordered item" attached to it.
-We're expecting to get a new shipment of Planck PCBs early May 2020.

 If you have any questions about this page or your order, please get in touch via help@olkb.com

-*This page was last updated manually on April 10th, 2020 at 15:29 GMT+1.
+*This page was last updated manually on April 23th, 2020 at 19:34 GMT+1.
 The Github repo for this page is available here: [https://github.com/olkb/orders](https://github.com/olkb/orders)*

  1. 100005551 contains a backordered item
  2. 100006184 contains a backordered item